A. E. Foote

 Warren changed the company name to the Foote Mineral Company in 1900, and continued to emphasize collector minerals.
 He had agents for the sale and purchase of minerals in Melbourne, Singapore, Yokohama and Buenos Aires, though the opening of his agency in Johannesburg was put on hold because of the Boer War.
 His ad in the March 1900 issue of The Mineral Collector stated: "The labor and capital devoted to our book department will in the future go to minerals, and hereafter only new standard works in mineralogy and geology will be sold.
 The [wholesale] sale of minerals to other dealers is discontinued, since new acquisitions are disposed of by our own stores and agencies."

 This major expansion of the mineral business appears not to have gone well, perhaps because of Warren's desire to live in Paris while neglecting the home office in Philadelphia.
 The business his father had established, supplying mineral specimens to collectors, languished and declined under Warren's management.
-Around 1905 the company's focus shifted predominantly to supplying industrial minerals in bulk.
+The Philadelphia office was moved to a new location at 107 North 19th Street in August 1906.
+Around 1907 the company's focus began shifting predominantly to supplying industrial minerals in bulk, and by 1908 the Foote Mineral Company had given up its full-page cover ads in The Mineral Collector.
 A final sale of mineral specimens was held in 1916, following which the remaining old specimen stock was packed in barrels and discarded.
 The Foote Mineral Company still exists today, though no longer under Foote family ownership.

 CHAMBERLAIN, A. (1895) Editorial notes (obituary of A.E.
 Foote).
 The Mineral Collector, 2, 144.

 ELLIOTT, C. (1991) Biographical Index to American Science.
 The seventeenth century to 1920.
 New York: Greenwood Press.